project-open-data/project-open-data.github.io/index.md

 To make sure that we implement the DATA Act successfully, we need feedback from stakeholders outside the federal government (that’s you).
 We’ve created a collaboration space to foster two-way communication and the open exchange of ideas between federal and non-federal stakeholders.

 As we implement the DATA Act, we'll be asking for your feedback.
 During the implementation process, you'll have many opportunities to share your insights – check this site often to see how you can get involved.
-You can also sign up for updates [here](# "get DATA Act implementation e-mail updates").
+You can also sign up for updates [EMAIL LIST LINK](# "get DATA Act implementation e-mail updates").

 Interested in providing feedback?
 Keep reading for more information on how to get involved.